lab1092/blender-manual_ja/manual/modeling/meshes/editing/edges.rst

 .. admonition:: Reference
    :class: refbox

-   | Mode:     :guilabel:`Edit` mode (:guilabel:`Vertex` or :guilabel:`Edge` select modes)
+   | Mode:     *Edit* mode (*Vertex* or *Edge* select modes)
    | Menu:     :menuselection:`Mesh --> Delete --> Edge Loop`
    | Hotkey:   :menuselection:`[X]/[Del] --> [g]`

-:guilabel:`Delete Edge Loop` allows you to delete a selected edge loop if it is between two other edge loops.
+*Delete Edge Loop* allows you to delete a selected edge loop if it is between two other edge loops.
 This will create one face-loop where two previously existed.

 .. note::

-   The :guilabel:`Edge Loop` option is very different to the :guilabel:`Edges` option, even if you use it on edges that look like an edge loop.
+   The *Edge Loop* option is very different to the *Edges* option, even if you use it on edges that look like an edge loop.
 Deleting an edge loop merges the surrounding faces together to preserve the surface of the mesh.
 By deleting a chain of edges, the edges are removed, deleting the surrounding faces as well.
 This will leave holes in the mesh where the faces once were.

 Example
 =======

 The selected edge loop on the UV Sphere has been deleted and the faces have been merged with the surrounding edges.
-If the edges had been deleted by choosing :guilabel:`Edges` from the (:guilabel:`Erase` *Menu*) there would be an empty band of deleted faces all the way around the sphere instead.
+If the edges had been deleted by choosing *Edges* from the (*Erase* *Menu*) there would be an empty band of deleted faces all the way around the sphere instead.